mitsudani/react-frases/README.md

 ## About the project

-This project is a car insurance calculator, following Udemy's couse: "React-La Guía Completa: Hooks Context Redux MERN +15 Apps" by Juan Pablo De la torre Valdez.
+This project is Breaking Bad quote generator, following Udemy's couse: "React-La Guía Completa: Hooks Context Redux MERN +15 Apps" by Juan Pablo De la torre Valdez.
 Hosted at: https://upbeat-mclean-0c0acf.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).